rhuss/rhuss.github.io/_posts/2015-09-07-fish-pepper-announcement.md

 The generated build files can also be used directly to create the images with `fish-pepper build`.
 This will reach out to a Docker daemon and create the images `java-openjdk7-jre`, `java-openjdk7-jdk`, `java-openjdk8-jre` and  `java-openjdk8-jdk`.

-Alternatively these builds can be used as the content for automated Docker Hub builds when checked into Github.
+Alternatively these builds can be used as content for automated Docker Hub builds when checked into Github.
 The full example can be found on [GitHub][4].

 But wait, there is more:

 * [Blocks][5] can be used to reuse Dockerfile snippets and files to include across images.
 Blocks can be stored locally or referenced via a remote Git repository.
 Examples for blocks are generic [startup scripts][6] or other value add functionality like enabling agents like [agent bond][7].
-* Flexible [file mapping][8] allow multiple alternative templates.
+* Flexible [file mappings][8] allow multiple alternative templates.
 * [Defaults][9] allow shared configuration between multiple parameter values.

 fish-pepper can be seen in its fully beauty in [fabric8io/base-images][10] where more than twenty five base images are maintained with fish-pepper.